 Custom Experience Tailored for You

 Our Travel Agency in Nepal "Beyond the Limits Treks and Expedition" offers customized tours to our clients with a mix of architecture and trekking.
 Whether you are a cultural enthusiast or a hiker we create itineraries that suit our customer's interests.
-Imagine getting Nepali people's cultural insight before heading towards Nepal's rural areas for trekking.
+Imagine getting Nepali people's cultural insight before heading for Everest Base Camp Trek.

 The Origin of Pagoda Style: A Nepalese Creation:

 In today’s world travelers can see Pagoda-style monuments mostly in East Asia countries like Myanmar, Vietnam, Thailand, Cambodia, Japan, and Korea not knowing that this architectural style originated in Nepal.
 Nepali artists especially the Newari people of Kathmandu Valley (capital city of Nepal) are credited for developing this style.
-Newar are an indigenous people of Kathmandu Valley, living there for centuries.
-It was found that Nepal already had Pagoda-style monuments before 600 CE which was started by a small Guthi (community-led group of artisans) in Bhaktapur (a city of Kathmandu Valley).
+Newar are an indigenous people of Kathmandu Valley who have lived there for centuries.
+It was said that Nepal already had Pagoda-style monuments before 600 CE which was started by a small Guthi (community-led group of artisans) in Bhaktapur (a city of Kathmandu Valley).
 The multi-layered pagoda roofs with detailed wood cravings of gods, myths, and symbolic designs of heavens are all hallmarks of Nepali Creativity.

 Araniko – Architect: